karol-brejna-i/locust-experiments/kafka-client/README.md

 * use docker  -  there are many docker images that allow for running Kafka in Docker (https://github.com/wurstmeister/kafka-docker being one of the most popular),
 * Kubernetes  - this is the option I opted for.
 First of all, I have already tested Locust cluster creation with K8s.

-For me ,  personally , the easiest approach is to go with K8s.
+For me, personally, the easiest approach is to go with K8s.
 It manages the containers, helps mak networking right, etc.

 Please, take a look at [kuberenetes](kubernetes) folder for the details on how to set up Locust and Kafka in Kubernetes for this experiment.